Preparing for School

 - Call your child’s school or check the school’s web site to prepare for enrolling your child.
 You may need proof of residence or vaccination records, and may be asked for recent hearing and vision test results.

 - Schedule a visit with the doctor's office for a flu vaccine and other vaccinations that are required.

 - Fill out emergency contact information and names of people who can pick up your child.
 Also, notify the school about your child’s health needs, medications, or allergies.
 The school will require you to give permission to treat your child's medical condition.

 - Call neighbors and friends about carpooling.
 Introduce your child to the other drivers and riders before school starts.
 That will help make your child more comfortable about riding in a carpool.

 - Arrange for after-school care.
 Make sure your child knows where to go each day, and how to get there.

 - Review the school’s policy on sick days, and figure out who will care for your child on sick days.

 - Prepare a plan for what to do if your child gets sick and has to stay home for a few days.
-Keep your child home for at least 24 hours after he no longer has a fever, and keep any siblings home, too.
+Keep your child home for at least 24 hours after they no longer have a fever, and keep any siblings home, too.

 Routines to Make Life Easier

 - Remind your child about pedestrian, biking, and bus safety.
 Guide them to use cross walks, safe paths, and to never walk behind buses.
 Ensure they have a group to walk with.

-- Plan some appealing healthy snacks and lunches with your child that he can help pack.
+- Plan some appealing healthy snacks and lunches with your child that they can help pack.
 Plan to pack a water bottle.
 Teach your child how to choose healthy foods at school.

 - Establish rules for when homework gets done and where.
 Talk about your expectations for how school fits in with extracurricular activities.
 Also discuss age-appropriate chores for after school.